-CBC and BBS have been described separately in earlier sections.
+The Common Birds Census (CBC) and the BTO/JNCC/RSPB Breeding Bird Survey (BBS) have been described separately in earlier sections.
 This page describes how the results have been combined to derive joint CBC/BBS trends, extending from the 1960s to the present.

 As previously noted, the CBC has been an enormously influential project, providing the main source of information on national population levels in the UK since its inception in 1962.
 Coverage was predominantly in lowland England, where the numbers of potential volunteers are greatest, while coverage was more patchy in more sparsely populated regions and especially the uplands (Marchant et al. 1990).
 CBC plots were situated in a limited number of habitats, predominantly farmland and woodland.

 Within a large rectangle of southeastern Britain (covering England and Wales south and east from Seascale, Scarborough and Exeter), the plots are nevertheless believed to be broadly representative, at least of lowland land-classes (Fuller et al. 1985).
 For species such as Wood Warbler and Meadow Pipit that have the greater part of their numbers in the far west or north of Britain, however, the CBC may not have accurately reflected UK trends.